mollyim/mollysocket/README.md

 # MollySocket

 MollySocket allows getting signal notifications via [UnifiedPush](https://unifiedpush.org/).
-It works like a linked device, which doesn't have encryption key, connected to the Signal server.
+It works like a linked device, which doesn't have an encryption key, connected to the Signal server.
 Everytime it receives an encrypted event, it notifies your mobile via UnifiedPush.

 ## Setup